bulithakawushika/Fish-Classification-ML-Model-CNN/README.md

 ## Project Aim

-The aim of the project is to build a mobile application that can accurately predict the fish species using an image as the user input.
+The aim of the project is to build a machine learning model that can accurately predict the fish species using an image as the user input.
-With this Application user will be able to know which species they have encountered.
+With this model, users will be able to know which species they have encountered.
 Without any effort.

 ## Project objectives

 First, we need to develop and train our CNN model, then we can proceed to deploy our model.
-Finally, we are going to develop a mobile interface to interact with this model with ease.
+First we are going to train a binary classification model by using a pre-trained model 'MobileNet'.
+Model have been trained by using 12000 Test Data and 68000 Training Data for two classes, which is Fish vs Not-Fish.
+Then, We made our own custom model for the classification model and trained for 20 classes using 6000 Test data and 34000 training dataset.
+Finally, By combining both models we are able to predict if the input image has a fish or not, if yes then what is the name of the fish species.

 ## Our solution